 - Develop a student led bullying prevention and healthy relationships campaign.

 - Honour students who work to reduce violence and bullying.

 - Organize an event to collect teddy bears, quilts and other items to donate to a shelter for comforting children and youth.

 What employers can do

-- Establish policies that help all staff understand more about family violence and the resources and assistance that are available.
+- Establish policies that help all staff understand more about family violence and domestic violence, and the resources and assistance that are available.

-- Support employees who may be dealing with family violence issues.
+- Support employees who may be dealing with family violence and domestic violence issues.

 - Display prevention and support information in areas where your customers or clients can see it or take it with them.

-- Work with community organizations to provide funding for programs and services to help victims of family violence.
+- Work with community organizations to provide funding for programs and services to help survivors of family violence and domestic violence.